Applications for Summer 2023

 The housing fees include a bed, storage, desk, chair and closet for each student.
 Rooms are equipped with high-speed wireless Internet.
 Each floor in housing includes a common lounge, shared washroom and shared showers.

-The fee also includes a daily meal plan that provides a range of healthy breakfast, lunch and dinner options in the dining hall as well as $400 in dining dollars that can be used for meals on main campus.
+The fee also includes a daily meal plan that provides a range of healthy breakfast, lunch and dinner options in the dining hall and $500 in dining dollars that can be used for meals on the main campus.

 During the application process, you will be asked to create a profile and screen name to be used in our online roommate matching portal*.
 Shared accommodations are single gender only.